DylanCope/dylancope.github.io/index.md

 title: Home
 ---

 I am a PhD student at King's College London and Imperial College London studying Computer Science in the [Safe and Trusted AI Centre for Doctoral Training](https://safeandtrustedai.org).
 Previously, I was a reserach intern at the [Center for Human-Compatible AI (CHAI)](https://www.humancompatible.ai).
 My doctoral research is focused on studying language and communication within the context of _Multi-Agent Reinforcement Learning_ (MARL).
+I am driven to this line of research by my view (adapted from others) that "intelligence" is a fundamentally social phenomenon, and the language/communication is the key capacity that enables human groups to achieve incredible things.
+More broadly, I am interested in how such systems came about naturally, and therefore I find myself thinking and reading a lot about evolutionary biology.

+Yet, as philosophically interesting the questions arising from research are, I am also deeply concerned about the current and future impacts of emerging technologies.
+I would characterise my views as quite close to Brian Christian's, as outlined in [_The Alignment Problem_](https://www.amazon.com/Alignment-Problem-Machine-Learning-Values/dp/0393635821).
+Current ethical and political issues arises from increasingly competent AI systems are continuous with later, more catastrophic risks - and those later risks are much more speculative.
+These technologies have the capacity to concentrate power, deepen social divisions, and supercharge oppression, so collective effort is required to ensure this does not happen.

+### Doctoral Research

 **Overview.** A critical problem in Artificial Intelligence is creating computer agents that can collaborate as a member of a team.
 For many problems, communication is a vital part of a team's success.
 Yet, most treatments of language in AI focus on learning the statistical patterns of words (i.e. the _"language modelling"_ that underpins most AI chatbots).
 This is a far cry from the functional uses of language in everyday human cooperation.
 In this light, my research focuses on what I call the "Cooperative Language Acquisition Problem": here the task is to create an AI that learns the way a community uses language to accomplish some goal.
 Thereby the AI can join the community and help them achieve said goals."

-### Background: Reinforcement Learning and Emergent Communication
+**Background: Reinforcement Learning and Emergent Communication**

 In a typical (single-agent) Reinforcement Learning (RL) set-up, an agent interacts with an environment through taking actions based on its observations.
 For example, imagine that the agent is a computer program playing a video game.